 Social distancing means keeping a space of at least six feet between yourself and other people.
 This is because the germs from a virus can travel between people from coughing or sneezing.
 When people are close to each other in a group, even talking or singing can transmit the virus.

 - Stay at least 6 feet (about 2 arms’ length) from other people

 - Stay out of crowded places and avoid mass gatherings

-Testing is available in our area, including at Medical Center Urgentcare.
+Testing is available in our area, including at Medical Center Urgentcare and Med Center Health Primary Care.
 Testing as many people as possible is important because of how COVID-19 can be contagious even when someone does not have symptoms.
 To find the testing site closest to you, visit kycovid19.ky.gov for the most current list of locations.

-It is important for everyone to follow the three recommendations from the CDC–cloth face covering, frequent hand cleaning and social distancing–to help stop the spread of COVID-19.
+If you are unvaccinated, it is important to follow the three recommendations from the CDC–cloth face covering, frequent hand cleaning and social distancing–to help stop the spread of COVID-19.